mdmfernandes/socad/README.md

 python setup.py install
 ```

-### Use local module (not recommended)
+### Use local module

 If the Cadence machine does not allow to install the **socad** package from the methods above, it loads the local module `examples/socad_cadence/server.py`.

-*Please note that this module may not be updated.*

 ## Usage